What is a VBAC?

 If you would like to have a VBAC, but are not wanting a Home birth I suggest the following Doctors group.
 Dr. Christopher Stroud, at FMCC in Dupont, Indiana.
 Phone: (260)-222-7401.
 They do an awesome job!
 There are several Doctors and Midwives working at this group, and I think they are all wonderful!
 There is a possibility of Co-Care with their office and our services, if interested in this possibility, just ask us about this option.

-You can also try the following Midwife: Bobbi Brown who works out a hospital in Angola Indiana.
-She is awesome!
+You can also try the following Midwife: Bobbi Brown who works out of the hospital in Angola Indiana.
+She is a friend and is a great/ awesome midwife!
+I totally recommend her!

 To read more about VBACs, go to this link: VBAC